Term of the Moment

 One Size Does Not Fit All

-Contour Design makes mice that come in many sizes for a perfect fit.
-They also put less strain on the "clicking finger."
+Contour Design used to make mice in many sizes for a perfect fit.
+Today, they make a variety of mouse alternatives.
 (Image courtesy of Contour Design, Inc.)

 A Variety of Critters